tiagosiebler/binance/README.md

 // notification when a connection is opened wsClient.on('open', (data) => {
-  console.log('connection opened open:', data.wsKey, data.ws.target.url);
+  console.log('connection opened open:', data.wsKey, data.wsUrl);
 });

 // receive formatted events with beautified keys.
 Any "known" floats stored in strings as parsed as floats.